 While your development is in the permitting process at the City of Houston, you may need to also secure and continuously maintain a Storm Water Quality Permit for your property which authorizes the SWQMP on an annual basis.
 How can you determine whether your development will need a SWQ permit?

-In the City of Houston, it’s simple — if you are developing a new property that is 5 acres or greater, or you are redeveloping an existing property that is greater than 5 acres and is modifying 1 acre or more, you will be required to produce a SWQMP and maintain a SWQ permit with the City of Houston.
+In the City of Houston, it’s simple — if you are developing a new property that is is 1 acre or greater, or you are redeveloping an existing property that is greater than 1 acre and is modifying 0.2 of an acre or more, you will be required to produce a SWQMP and maintain a SWQ permit with the City of Houston.
 This permit must include an engineer’s certification and be renewed on an annual basis.

 Industrial Activity Certification